by Toketemu Ohwovoriole, Milk Drunk Contributor

 Make feeding sessions about you too

 As you breastfeed, it’s important to focus on your baby.
 Make sure they are latching correctly and getting the most out of each feeding session.
 But it’s also a splendid opportunity to focus on yourself.
 You can take the time to catch up on a book or podcast you’ve been meaning to get to.
-Listen to your favourite music or watch a TV show.
+Listen to your favorite music or watch a TV show.
 You can also meditate.
 If you are meditating while breastfeeding you should do so in a quiet relaxing corner of your home.

 Get enough sleep